 After some very interesting Agile discussions during the rest of the evening and too little sleep again, it was time to create a new session plan Saturday morning.

 Among the sessions I participated in I want to highlight Per-Magnus Skoogh’s session on Metrification.
 To take Agile Transformation efforts to the next level, I believe we need to figure out some common metrics to help us better understand the baseline we are working from, what path to take and in retrospective what differences the transformation project made.
 Especially when we talk to senior management, who typically sponsor the transformation, tangible numbers can be a big help.
 Unfortunately a large part of the Agile community distrust management metrics (and management in general).
-I believe management is going to make decisions that influence us whether we like it or not and it should therefore be in our interest to help them make as informed decisions as possible.
-This topic definitely also deserves a blog post of it own.
+I believe management is going to make decisions that influence us whether we like it or not and it should, therefore, be in our interest to help them make as an informed decision as possible.
+This topic definitely also deserves a blog post of its own.

-Finally if you participated in this first Agile Coach Camp, I would like to thank you for making it a truly a mind-blowing experience.
-Also I would love to hear your thoughts/take-aways/comment on the camp – please feel free to write a comment below.
+Finally, if you participated in this first Agile Coach Camp, I would like to thank you for making it truly a mind-blowing experience.
+Also, I would love to hear your thoughts/takeaways/comment on the camp – please feel free to write a comment below.